rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/README.md

       [{auth_backends, [rabbit_auth_backend_http, rabbit_auth_backend_internal]}]
      }].

-to use both HTTP and the internal database.
+to try the HTTP plugin first and then fall back to the internal database.

+See http://www.rabbitmq.com/configure.html#configuration-file for more detail on `auth_backends`.

 # Configuring the plugin